bazz-the-spazz/indival/README.md

 - Help aligning your species names with the collected data (*Correct_species_names.r*)
 - Calculate the weighted or mean indicator values for your vegetation surveys (*Calculate_indicator_values.r*)

-- There is also example.R that illustrates how it should work.
+- There is also an example that illustrates how it should work.